Product design

 These messages are displayed to warn you that a product category you have selected does not have a Flow type set to Bought (PURFLG checkbox), Sold (SALFLG checkbox), or Manufactured (MFGFLG checkbox).
 You need to choose a different product category before you can publish this new material or design assembly to stock.

-The product stock unit and category stock unit must match.This message is displayed to warn you that the product category Stock unit field (STU) does not match the stock unit for the new material calculation quantity in the STK field (STU).
+The product stock unit and category stock unit must match.This message warns that the product category Stock unit field (STU) does not match the stock unit for the new material calculation quantity in the STK field (STU).
 You need to choose a different product category before you can publish this new material to stock.